Prussian uprisings: First Prussian uprising (1242–1249)

-The great Prussian uprising (1260–1274)
+Great Prussian uprising (1260–1274)

 Preparation and tactics

 The major revolt began on 20 September 1260.
 It was triggered by the Lithuanian and Samogitian military victory against the joint forces of the Livonian Order and Teutonic Knights in the Battle of Durbe.
 As the uprising was spreading through Prussian lands, each clan chose a leader: the Sambians were led by Glande, the Natangians by Herkus Monte, the Bartians by Diwanus, the Warmians by Glappe, the Pogesanians by Auktume.
 One clan that did not join the uprising was the Pomesanians.
 The uprising was also supported by Skomantas, leader of the Sudovians.
 However, there was no one leader to coordinate efforts of these different forces.
 Herkus Monte, who was educated in Germany, became the best known and most successful of the leaders, but he commanded only his Natangians.

 The Prussians besieged many castles that the Knights had built and could not send large armies to fight in the west.
 Prussians were not familiar with Western European siege tactics and machinery and relied on siege forts, built around the castle, to cut the supplies to the garrisons.
 The Teutonic Knights could not raise large armies to deliver supplies to the starving garrisons and smaller castles began to fall.
 Those castles were usually destroyed and the Prussians manned just a few castles, notably one in Heilsberg (Lidzbark Warmiński), because they lacked technology to defend the captured castles and organization to provide food and supplies to stationed garrisons.
 On 29 August 1261 Jacob of Liège, who negotiated the Treaty of Christburg after the first uprising, was elected as Pope Urban IV.
 He, having an inside scope on events in Prussia, was especially favourable to the Teutonic Knights and issued 22 papal bulls in three years of his papacy calling for reinforcements to the Knights.
 However, the reinforcements were slow to come as dukes of Poland and Germany were preoccupied with their own disputes and the Livonian Order was fighting the Semigallian uprising.